bartoszkrawczyk2/react-redux-canvas/article.md

 ## Render on canvas

-We can move on to rendering on canvas.
 Component's `render()` method handles DOM rendering, but we can create another method for canvas element.

 First, let's get rendering context and set resolution: